Jiyan

-Jiyan (Life in Kurdish) is a 2001 film directed by the Kurdish director Jano Rosebiani.
+Jiyan (Life in Kurdish) is a 2001 film written and directed by the Kurdish director Jano Rosebiani.

 Plot

-Diyari, a Kurdish-American returns to his hometown of Halabja, to build an orphanage five years after the chemical bombing.
-There, he meets Jiyan and Sherko, orphan survivors of the attack.
-During his stay in the town, Diyari brings a short lived spark of hope and happiness to the children's lives, and as he leaves, the orphans go back to their lonely lives.
-Diyari leaves tearful Jiyan at the place where they met first: on a swing under a lonely tree on a small hill.
+Diyar, a Kurdish-American returns to his hometown of Halabja, to build an orphanage five years after the chemical bombing.
+There, he meets Jiyan and Şêrko, orphan survivors of the attack.
+During his stay in the town, Diyar brings a short lived spark of hope and happiness to the children's lives, and as he leaves, the orphans go back to their lonely lives.
+Diyar leaves tearful Jiyan at the place where they met first: on a swing under a lonely tree on a small hill.